jdsandifer/text_adventure_challenge/JavaScript/code-style.md

       room.doors(), entity.inventoryList(), etc.
    - Procedures (change something and rarely return values other than
    errors/success)
-      - Name describes the side effects
+      - Name describes the side effects (changes effected outside the function)
       - Usually contain a verb
-      - Rarely contains "And" - could be a sign of too much in one procedure
+      - Rarely contain "And" - could be a sign of too much in one procedure
       - Good examples: player.setLocation(newRoom), updateDisplay(),
       displayMessage(message)